mongodb/docs/source/reference/mongod.rst

 .. option:: --smallfiles

    Enables a mode where MongoDB uses a smaller default file size.
+Specifically, :option:`--smallfiles` quarters the initial file size for data files and limits the maximum file size to 512 megabytes.

-TODO how big does --smallfiles specify?
+   Use :option:`--smallfiles` if you have a large number of databases that each holds a small quaint of data.

 .. option:: --shutdown